beakerbrowser/homebase/README.md

 ### Configure

-To configure your instance, edit `~/.homebase.yml`.
+Edit `~/.homebase.yml`.
 You can edit the configuration file even if the homebase daemon is running, and homebase will automatically restart after your changes are saved.
 [Find all of the configuration options here.](#configuration-file)

 Here's an example config that's using lets encrypt.
 The DNS records for `mysite.com` and `my-site.com` would need to be pointed at the Homebase server.